Trigger warning: abuse, coercive control, loss, and family court trauma.

 After that, things started to get complicated.

-When they were little, he’d sometimes show up at my place at 4 a.m. with them asleep in the car, after fighting with his girlfriend.
-Other times, I’d spot them randomly—at a mall, for a few minutes here or there.
+Years before, when they were little, he’d sometimes show up at my place at 4 a.m. with them asleep in the car, after fighting with his girlfriend.
+Other times, I’d spot them randomly at a mall, for a few minutes here or there.
 I clung to those crumbs like a starving woman.

 But the truth was, they didn’t know me.

 Eventually, one of them began coming around a bit more.
-But she was angry—deeply bitter.
+But she was angry and deeply bitter.
 She lashed out, viciously and often.
 Her words were sharp enough to cut bone.
-And I knew those words weren’t just hers—they came from years of being fed poison about me.
+And I knew those words weren’t just hers, they came from years of being fed poison about me.

 It reached a point where I was afraid to have her around my young son.
 The things she said were disturbing.
 Unhinged.